Western oil companies are betting that the race for Russian oil can be won with chicken legs.

 He said the U.S. chicken legs are popular in Russia, where they are called "Bush legs" because they were bought with loans the Bush administration helped guarantee.

-The legs aren't very popular in the United States.
+The legs aren't very popular in the United States, however.

-Americans prefer chicken breasts to dark meat.
-But every chicken comes with one breast and two legs, so chicken growers are left with lots of legs they sell at a discount or export, he said.
+Americans prefer chicken breasts, so chicken growers are left with lots of legs they sell at a discount or export, he said.

 American Poultry, the nation's largest poultry exporter to the former Soviet Union, has sold 506 million pounds of chicken legs to Eastern Europe in the last 26 months, Mr. Anthony said.